Our

 But wait…Let’s rewind for a minute.

-If you didn’t grow up with this message, it may have the eye-opening, soul-lifting, powerful effect that it should, and wow, I hope it does.
+If you didn’t grow up with this message, it may have the eye-opening, soul-lifting, powerful effect that it should, and wow, I hope it does!
 But for those of you who have been blessed enough to have grown up in the church, you’ve probably heard this message a thousand times: after all, it is the church’s main message.
-That comparatively to all else, God values us the most.
-Whether or not we deserve it, and regardless of who we are.
+Comparatively, to all else, God values us the most.
+Whether or not we deserve it, regardless of who we are.

 I don’t know if you’ve ever died for something, but since you’re here reading this, I’ll work on the assumption that you haven’t.
-Personally, I know I often say I would (‘I would die for a good hot meal right now’), which to be honest, probably isn’t great.
-But that’s just my point – so often, we unconsciously say we’d do something that dramatic but seriously, to actually do it?
+Personally, I know I often say I would (‘I would die for a good hot meal right now’), which, to be honest, probably isn’t ideal.
+But that’s just my point – so often, we unconsciously say we’d do something that dramatic, but seriously, to actually do it?
 I’m not sure I could follow through.
-For the most part however, I’m not sure what I would do if someone died for me.
+For the most part, however, I’m not sure what I would do if someone died for me.

 You’d really have to start valuing yourself, wouldn’t you?
 Because if nothing else, they did.
-They valued you that much, thought you were that worthy, that you would have to believe it – because they did.
+They valued you that much and thought you were worthy.
+You would have to believe it because they did.

 So, why don’t we?

 Again, we come back to the question of what truly makes us worthy.
-Now, I invite you to come into a different perspective with me – are we worthwhile, worth something because the world, full of people on the same quest as us, and rife with misjudgments and mistakes tells us that we are or are not?
-Or are we because God tells us that we are?
+Now, I invite you to see a different perspective.
+Are we worthwhile, worth something because the world is full of people on the same quest as us and rife with misjudgments and mistakes, telling us that we are or are not?
+Or are we worthwhile because God tells us that we are?
 Because our infallible God and His faultless Son decided that we’re worth it.

 Just a side note: we also don’t do anything to be worth it.
 As Paul so aptly put it: